cloudmesh-community/book/chapters/cloud/datacenter.md

   * Physical Security Systems

-* Information Technology Equipment: Naturally the facility will host the IT equipment including the following:
+* Information Technology Equipment: Naturally the facility will host the IT equipment, including the following:

   * Servers
   * Network Services
   * Disks
   * Data Backup Services

-* Operations staff: The facility will need to be staffed with the various groups that support such data centers.
+* Operations staff: The facility needs to be staffed with the various groups that support such data centers.
 It includes

   * IT Staff
   * Security and Facility Staff
   * Support Infrastructure Staff

-  With regards to the number of people serving such a facility it is obvious that through automation is quite low.
+  With regards to the number of people serving such a facility, it is obvious that automation is quite low.
 According to [@www-datacenter-staffing] proper data center staffing is a key to a reliable operation (see @fig:datacenter-staff-impact).